Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I got green matte emulsion paint on my best white interview blouse.
 I've tried bleaching it several times but it won't wash out.
 Any suggestions?

 Soak the blouse in white vinegar for several hours.
 Then use the back of a "butter" knife to scratch off the paint.
 If there's still paint residue, repeat process.
-My husband got white latex paint on his favorite Camo shirt and let it dry before he told me about it.
-I couldn't believe it when this method got it out.
-Good luck!

 I just would like to know how I can get white paint off of a black work shirt and pants.
 I have been told that I can use laundry soap, but I would really like to know.
 I hope that you can help me.